greymatter-io/helm-charts/docs/Deploy with Minikube.md

 make destroy
 ```

+If you don't have the `envsubst` command you can get it with the `gettext` package on Mac or Ubuntu.
+The command is required for using `make credentials`.

 ### Start Minikube

 To launch a Minikube cluster to a `gm-deploy` VM profile, run the following command: